 Before your project breaks ground, a project manager worth his/her salt should have an excellent plan in place.
 This plan may need revision and modification from time to time, but the foundation must have good forethought and analysis.
 This analysis will depend on the data gathered by the project manager.

 The project manager must set up a schedule of tasks and assignments.
 This schedule should have reasonable and manageable deadlines.
-Completion of most tasks relies upon the proper completion of the previous task, all within the established timeline.
+Completing most tasks relies upon the proper completion of the previous task, all within the established timeline.
 A surprise task or one not completed on time will delay the assignments that follow.
 Therefore, if the schedule set up by the program manager does not allow enough time for proper completion of each task, the project is set up for failure before it begins.

-The project manager’s assessment will also be a key part of determining the total estimated cost of the project.
+The project manager’s assessment will also be a crucial part of determining the total estimated cost of the project.
 It is their job to determine the cost of parts, tools, materials, and labor needed to complete the work.
 If they overbid the estimate, they run the risk of losing the project.
 If they underbid, then the project will run over budget.
 A good project manager will ensure meticulous planning from start to finish, and the cost analysis and project schedule will reflect this thoroughness.

 Successful Building Project Management Depends on Having the Right Tools for the Job

 The project manager is responsible for acquiring all the necessary tools and materials for every phase of the project.
 This includes everything from screws to heavy machinery.
-Once the tools, materials and equipment are in place, the project manager will ensure proper inventory and storage until time to use them.
+Once the tools, materials, and equipment are in place, the project manager will ensure proper inventory and storage until time to use them.
 Missing or broken equipment will cause delays and increase the cost of the project.

 Do you have a building project that seems a bit daunting?
 Let us help!
 At Peak Steel Contractors, we have the skills and the experience to provide you with successful building project management.
 Contact us today.